substantic/rain/docs/guide/user.rst

       session.submit()
       print(task.output.fetch().get_bytes())  # Prints b"rainy day"

-For additional settings and controlling file names, there is :class:`rain.client.Input`, that is a counter-part for :class:`rain.client.Output`.
+For additional settings and file name control, there is :class:`rain.client.Input`, that is a counter-part for :class:`rain.client.Output`.
 It can be used as follows::